SKaramalisho/AutoSync/README.md

 $InputFile #File "path\name.txt" containing logins to insert into the Blacklist or Whitelist tables (Single column no headers)

 $SkipEnablementSafetyCheck #Set to true IF you want to enable BlackList/Whitelist jobs immediately, without manual verification

+$Contained #Set to true IF your AG is a Contained AG

 # EXAMPLES: